-Knickerbocker's Ice cream and Candy Co was a family run candy business in Paterson, NJ.
-The made all kinds of confections including chocolates and clear toy candy.
+Knickerbocker's Ice Cream and Candy Co was a family-operated candy business in Paterson, NJ.
+They crafted a variety of confections, ranging from chocolates to clear toy candy.

-Herman Hegeler bought the business in 1938.
-It had been a grocery store prior, and was called "Knickerbocker's".
-It was located at 38 Main St. Paterson, NJ.
-After Hegeler purchased the business he kept the "Knickerbocker's" name, but added "Ice Cream and Candy Co".
-The building had 3 floors and they rented out the apartments on the upper levels.
-In the shop there was a soda fountain on one side and glass candy displays along the other side.
-There were tables and a jukebox in the back.
-Hegeler used to deliver Dixie cup ice cream to the nearby elementary school.
+Herman Hegeler acquired the business in 1938, originally a grocery store named "Knickerbocker's," located at 38 Main St., Paterson, NJ.
+Upon taking ownership, Hegeler retained the "Knickerbocker's" name but expanded it to include "Ice Cream and Candy Co."
+The three-story building also served as rental apartments on the upper levels.
+The shop featured a soda fountain on one side, glass candy displays on the other, tables, and a jukebox in the back.
+Additionally, Hegeler was known for delivering Dixie cup ice cream to the nearby elementary school.

-Herman Hegeler’s family came from Bremen, Germany, where his father was a confectioner.
-His wife Gertrude Engelhaupt Hegeler, family came from Frankfurt, Germany.
-They both worked in the store and had one child.
-They were known to customers as Mr. and Mrs. Knickerbocker.
-They received many letters from serviceman in WWII who said they couldn't wait to get home to have an egg cream or candy from Knickerbocker's.
-All of the policemen walking the beat on Main St. would stop in for hot coffee or cocoa in winter or perhaps a soda in the summer.
-Mr. Hegeler was enthralled with technology, and his store was the first in the local area to have air-conditioning, a pay phone, and a television.
+Herman Hegeler's family hailed from Bremen, Germany, where his father worked as a confectioner.
+His wife, Gertrude Engelhaupt Hegeler, originated from Frankfurt, Germany.
+During their marriag,e they had one child.
+Both Herman and Gertrude actively contributed to the store.
+Known to customers as Mr. and Mrs. Knickerbocker, they became beloved figures in the community.
+During World War II, they received numerous letters from servicemen expressing their anticipation to return home for an egg cream or candy from Knickerbocker's.
+Local policemen patrolling Main St. would often visit for hot coffee or cocoa in winter and refreshing sodas during the summer.
+Mr. Hegeler was an enthusiast of technology, and his store pioneered several conveniences, including being the first in the area to have air-conditioning, a pay phone, and a television.

-Knickerbocker's closed in 1971 when the state of NJ executed an eminent domain suit and bought the building and all of the "lower Main St" buildings.
-This was done to clear the area and put Route 80 through.
-As it turned out, the interstate was routed a different way and the block became another overgrown littered eyesore in the dying downtown area of Paterson, NJ.
+Knickerbocker's closed its doors in 1971 due to the state of New Jersey executing an eminent domain suit, acquiring the building along with all the structures on 'lower Main St.' The intention was to clear the area for the construction of Route 80.
+However, the interstate ended up taking a different route, leaving the block as another neglected and cluttered eyesore in the declining downtown area of Paterson, NJ.

-Till the day the state forced the business to close, the blackout curtains from WWII were still there, and they would pull them down after closing for privacy to clean up.
-There were 2 window display areas on either side of the front door and a canopy over the front entrance that was rolled up every night.
-They were open 7 days a week from 9 AM until Midnight until 1968.
+Till the day the state forced the business to close, the blackout curtains from WWII were still there.
+These curtains were routinely drawn after closing to provide privacy for cleanup.
+The storefront featured two window display areas on either side of the front door, and a nightly rolled-up canopy adorned the front entrance.
+Operating seven days a week, the shop maintained extensive hours, from 9 AM until Midnight until the year 1968.

 Gertrude Engelhaupt Hegeler, standing on left and Herman Hegeler sitting.